 The ice cream contained in the hidden canisters

-I had met up with Peach for lunch on a hot day and gelato seemed to be the perfect way to end the day with, especially on a sweltering 33°C day.
+On a hot day after lunch, gelato seemed to be the perfect way to end the day with, especially on a sweltering 33°C day.
 The staff are friendly and welcome taste-tests to ensure you'll like the unique flavours - I had trouble deciding between all the flavours but was very happy with my choices.
 The tiramisu was creamy with an added texture of coffee soaked cake.
 The fig gelato was understated and incredibly elegant with the mild, earthy sweetness coming through and some of the figs' seedy texture still retained.
 Finishing with the fior di latte (translates to flower of milk), it was like a creamy combination of vanilla and sweetened condensed milk - if you thought choosing 'vanilla' was boring, try this and your mind will be blown with this wholesome and fresh flavour.

 I knew I had to grab a take home pack for Mr A to sample the gloriousness of Spring St Grocery, which holds up to 4 flavours - I opted for pistachio, fig and fior di latte.
 The unadulterated pistachio flavour captured the nuttiness and while it's not normally my favourite nut, it was gorgeous in the light and creamy gelato.
 Mr A is not so easily impressed, especially when it comes to food but he was loving the flavours and agreed that while it was pricey at $20 for 1 litre, it was a worth it for those indulgent moments.

 1L pack of Pistachio, Fig & Fior di Latte ($20)